wko27/blog/_daily/2021-05-12-Vaccinated.md

 * head to work
 * remembered to bring chocolate-covered strawberries to work!
 * tasty Korean lunch
+* came back to Mountain View a bit early
+  * customer visit
 * thai food for dinner
 * puzzled pint!
   * fun challenge this time